dexuan28/OSSP/readme.md

 ### setup.py

 The first step is to run the setup.py script to compile C libraries.
-Run __python setup.py build\_ext --build-lib .__ from the OSSP directory.
-Be sure to include the period after --build-lib.
+Run `python setup.py build\_ext --build-lib .` from the OSSP directory.
+Be sure to include the period after `--build-lib. `

 ### ossp_process.py

 This combines all steps of the image classification scheme into one script and should be the only script to call directly.
-If given a folder of images, this script finds all appropriately formatted files directory (.tif(f) and .jpg) and queues them for processing.
+If given a folder of images, this script finds all appropriately formatted files directory (.tif(f)) and queues them for processing.
 If given an image file, this script processes that single image alone.
 This script processes images as follows: Image preprocessing (histogram stretch or pansharpening if chosen) -> segmentation (segment.py) -> classification (classify.py) -> calculate statistics.
 Output results are saved as a geotiff with the same georeference of the input image.

 #### Required Arguments
 * __input directory__: directory containing all of the images you wish to process.
 Note that all .jpg and .tif images in the input directory as well as all sub-directories of it will be processed.
 Can also provide the path and filename to a single image to process only that image.